parsaeisa/Notes/Software engineering/work culture.md

 - Before the solution design session for a new feature try to find out how it should be implemented.

+### Expectations

-### Junior expectations
+#### Junior level
 A junior developer is expected to know where each functionality is placed in the project code base.

 So, if a bug happens on a project, he/she should find it immediately and fix it.
+A juior developer should be dominant on **Business logic**.

 > A tip: for finding different functionalities in code base, only remember the project's connection to outside world ( http handlers, cmq handler, etc.) and start traversing from there.

-A junior should have search and documents reading skills.
+A junior should have **search and documents reading skills**.

 A junior must be able to work with different tools (such as redis, rabbit, etc.) , to work with their dashboard or their cli or other things.